-Which espresso machine models do you work on?
+Which espresso machine brands and models do you work on?

-We specialize in home/consumer espresso machines — both “super-automatic” machines that grind whole beans and brew espresso at the push of a button, as well as the more traditional “semi-automatic” machines that require a separate grinder and a little more finesse on the part of the user.
-The most common brands we service are De’Longhi, Saeco, Gaggia, Rancilio and Ascaso, but if you’ve got a machine that isn’t on that list (and isn’t on our “brands we don’t work on” list below), drop us a line and we’ll let you know how we can help.
+We specialize in home/consumer espresso machines — both “super-automatic” machines that the beans and brew espresso at the push of a button, as well as the more traditional “semi-automatic” machines that require a separate grinder and a little more finesse on the part of the user.
+The most common brands we service are De’Longhi, Saeco, Gaggia, Rancilio, Solis, Ascaso and Baratza, but if you’ve got a machine that isn’t on that list (and isn’t on our “brands we don’t work on” list below), drop us a line and we’ll let you know how we can help.

-Which models and brands do you not work on?
+Which brands and models do you not work on?

-– Jura and Breville: Although we’d like to service these lines, there are no spare parts or technical documentation made available to independent service centers.
+– Jura and Breville: These are popular brands in the US, and we’d like to service these lines, but there are no spare parts or technical documentation made available to the public (which includes us).
 Your only option is to contact the manufacturers directly for service.

-– Krups, Kitchenaid, Mr. Coffee, Melitta, Espressione, Capresso, Cuisinart and Bene, to name but a few.
+– Krups, Kitchenaid, Mr. Coffee, Melitta, Espressione, Capresso, Cuisinart and Bene, to name but a few, as well as capsule machines like Nespresso and Keurig.
 These small, semi-automatic machines usually sell for $75-200 new, so it’s difficult to make a repair cost-effective compared to the cost of replacing the machine.
 These brands are also difficult, if not impossible, to find parts for, so repair is often not even an option.

 Can I talk directly to a technician?